compas-dev/compas_view2/README.md

 # COMPAS Viewers 2

 > [!WARNING]
-> This package is deprecated because a new COMPAS2 viewer has been created and will be removed in the future.
+> This package is deprecated and will be removed in the future.
 > Please use [compas_viewer](https://github.com/compas-dev/compas_viewer) instead

 ![build](https://github.com/compas-dev/compas_view2/workflows/build/badge.svg)